 Address the cause, not the symptoms

-The inability to discriminate between a ‘b’ and a ‘d’ is a usually caused by a visual perceptual problem, specifically a problem with processing position in space.
+The inability to discriminate between a ‘b’ and a ‘d’ is usually caused by a visual perceptual problem, specifically a problem with processing position in space.

 The following situation will illustrate how perception correlates with previous experience: